Yellowtail meatballs and daikon radish

-Chop the yellowtails in rough shapes, chop the long green onions and place in a bowl.
-Add the salt from A and ginger juice and knead with your hands.
+Chop the yellowtail roughly and chop the green onion finely, then put them in a bowl.
+Add the salt and ginger juice from A and knead with your hands

-Cut the radish into 3cm pieces and cut into 1/4 of them into a fan.
-Put the radish in a separate pot from [2], add enough water to soak it in, and simmer over high heat for about 20 minutes.
+Cut the daikon radish into 3cm round slices and then cut each into quarters.
+Place the daikon radish in a separate pot from [2], add enough water to cover it, and simmer over high heat for about 20 minutes

 Add C to [6] and simmer for 30 minutes.
-Cut the long onions into about 2cm, add them to the pot and simmer over medium heat for 2-3 minutes.
+Chop the green onions into 2cm pieces, add to the pot and simmer over medium heat for 2-3 minutes

-Turn off the heat, place on a plate, and garnish with sea cucumbers on top.
+Turn off the heat, place on a plate and garnish with green onions

 -